This blog was last updated in May 2020.

 Develop an Inbound Marketing Strategy

-While inbound marketing generates more, cheaper leads than outbound marketing, it is heavily based upon research.
+While inbound marketing generates more and cheaper leads than outbound marketing, it’s heavily based upon research.
 Some companies start by posting content before completing that research and naturally, they don’t see the desired results and abandon their strategy.
 Don’t be one of those companies.
 Do the research, build your foundation, and then create a content schedule tailored to your Buyer Personas.